SNAPSHOT-Britain's political and market turmoil | Business

 Following is a snapshot of related events, comments and explanations: MAJOR PLAYERS

-* Kwarteng said he had resigned at Truss's request after rushing back to London overnight from IMF meetings in Washington.
-"It is important now as we move forward to emphasise your government's commitment to fiscal discipline," Kwarteng said in his resignation letter.
+"We need to act now to reassure the markets of our fiscal discipline," she said.
+Kwarteng's cut to the highest rate of income tax had already been reversed.

-* Truss sacrifices close friend and ally Kwarteng - Britain's first Black finance minister - in attempt to save her premiership and avert more market turmoil. * Truss said Kwarteng had "put the national interest first" by resigning.
+* "It is important now as we move forward to emphasise your government's commitment to fiscal discipline," Kwarteng said in his resignation letter.
+Truss said Kwarteng had "put the national interest first" by resigning. * To replace him, she appointed former foreign minister Jeremy Hunt, who had backed her rival Rishi Sunak in this summer's race to become Conservative Party leader.
+He is the fourth finance minister in as many months in Britain, where millions are facing a cost of living crisis.

-* Former foreign minister Jeremy Hunt has been appointed Britain's new finance minister. * "I'm afraid we (the Conservative Party) have thrown away years and years of painstaking work to build and maintain a reputation as a party of fiscal discipline and competence in government," said former Conservative finance minister Philip Hammond.
+* Hunt will set out a medium-term fiscal plan on Oct.
+31, the Treasury said. * "I'm afraid we (the Conservative Party) have thrown away years and years of painstaking work to build and maintain a reputation as a party of fiscal discipline and competence in government," said former Conservative finance minister Philip Hammond.

 WHAT'S BEHIND THE CRISIS? * The Bank of England has been forced into emergency bond-buying to stem a sharp sell-off in Britain's 2.1 trillion pound ($2.3 trillion) government bond market that threatens to wreak havoc in the pension industry and increase recession risks.